mca91/ITEWR_DC_Course/chapter2.md

 ***=instructions

 - Replace the `???` and create the dummy regressor `D` using the proposed loop above.
-- Convince yourself that `D` is a vector.
+- Convince Yourself that `D` is a vector.
 Check its length.
 - Estimate a regression of $cs$ on $D$.
 - Call summary on Your model.
 Think about how the estimated coefficients are interpreted!